bywo/tunes/README.md

 Class Remix < Song
   ...

 Song and Remix will both refer to the same table.
+Generally you wont need to think too much about this.

 # Soundcloud